Thomas Dimitroff: Atlanta Falcons

 After six seasons with the Patriots, Dimitroff was hired as the Falcons' general manager on January 13, 2008.

-In the 2008 NFL Draft, Dimitroff and the Falcons drafted both quarterback Matt Ryan and offensive tackle Sam Baker in the first round.
+In the 2008 NFL draft, Dimitroff and the Falcons drafted both quarterback Matt Ryan and offensive tackle Sam Baker in the first round.
 The Falcons also signed free agent running back Michael Turner from the San Diego Chargers, who was selected to the 2009 Pro Bowl in his first year with the team.
 The Falcons, under first-year head coach Mike Smith, reached the playoffs in 2008 for the first time in four seasons, but lost to the Arizona Cardinals in the opening round.
 Soon after, Sporting News named Dimitroff their 2008 NFL Executive of the Year.

 The Falcons finished 9–7 in 2009, missing the playoffs.
 In 2010, the Falcons finished 13–3, earning home field advantage for the duration of the playoffs; however, they lost to the Green Bay Packers in the Divisional round.
 He was named the 2010 NFL Executive of the Year by the Sporting News, his second time receiving the award.

-The Falcons then made consecutive playoff appearances in 2011 and 2012 with records of 10-6 and 13-3 respectively.
+The Falcons then made consecutive playoff appearances in 2011 and 2012 with records of 10–6 and 13–3 respectively.
 The Falcons reached the NFC Championship game in 2012 and were four points away from the Super Bowl.
-After five successful seasons, the Falcons took a turn for the worse and generated records of 4-12, 6-10, and 8-8 the next three years.
-In 2016, the Falcons finished the regular season 11-5, and they earned a trip to the Super Bowl where Dimitroff would face his mentor Bill Belichick.
+After five successful seasons, the Falcons took a turn for the worse and generated records of 4–12, 6–10, and 8–8 the next three years.
+In 2016, the Falcons finished the regular season 11–5, and they earned a trip to the Super Bowl where Dimitroff would face his mentor Bill Belichick.
+The Falcons lost in overtime by a score of 34–28.

-On October 11, 2020, Dimitroff was fired from the Falcons along with head coach Dan Quinn following the team's 0-5 start to the season.
+On October 11, 2020, Dimitroff was fired from the Falcons along with head coach Dan Quinn following the team's 0–5 start to the season.

+Post-executive career

-In January 2022, Dimitroff began working alongside American billionaire hedge fund manager, Paul Tutor Jones, and his son, Jack Jones, to create a football analytics company named SumerSports in which he is the CEO.
-The company is "aimed at creating precision in player acquisition and roster management in the NFL."
+In January 2022, Dimitroff began working alongside American billionaire hedge fund manager, Paul Tudor Jones, and his son, Jack Jones, to create a football analytics company named SumerSports and holds the position of President of Football Operations.

+After being out of NFL for over four years, Dimitroff interviewed for the general manager vacancy with the New York Jets in December 2024.
+A month later, he interviewed with the Tennessee Titans for their general manager opening.
+Both teams ended up offering the open positions to other candidates with him losing out to Darren Mougey and Mike Borgonzi, respectively.

+New Orleans Saints

+On September 2, 2025, the New Orleans Saints hired Dimitroff as a consultant, reporting to general manager, Mickey Loomis.